zw-normal/pycallgraph/README.md

     ```shell script
     ./venv/bin/python build_func_deps_dot.py -h
     ```
    The output png file(s) in the png file(s) is in the format of `funcname-source_lineno_coloffset`, as the tool differentiate function definitions with those info (small chances of conflicts as we only use base name from source name when generating output files).
-The node name(s) in the graph is in the format of `funcname (source lineno)`, and use different colors to represent different function types (`wheat` for normal function, `yellow` for class, `orchid` for property, `bisque` for class method, `lightskyblue` for static method and `lightgray` for instance method).
+The node name(s) in the graph is in the format of `funcname (source lineno)`, and use different colors to represent different function types (`wheat` for normal function, `yellow` for class, `orchid` for property - support turned off for speeding up, `bisque` for class method, `lightskyblue` for static method and `lightgray` for instance method).

    It is recommended for complex Python code keeping the `upstream_cutoffs` and `downstream_cutoff` lower than 4, or it will take too much time to generate the result.
 It is also recommended to set one of parameters to 0 if sometimes the output png layout is confusing.